IsharaKumarage/TaskMate/README.md

 TaskMate is a task management app designed to help you stay organized and productive.
 With TaskMate, you can easily create, prioritize, and track your tasks, ensuring that nothing falls through the cracks. ✅

 ## Features 🛠️

-- Create tasks with titles, descriptions, due dates, and priority levels.
+- Create tasks with titles, descriptions.
 -	Organize tasks into categories or projects.
+-	Edit existing tasks to update titles, descriptions, or any other details.
-- Mark tasks as complete when finished.
+-	Delete tasks when they are no longer needed.
-- Set reminders for upcoming deadlines.
-- Customize task lists to suit your workflow.
-- Sync tasks across devices for seamless access.

 ## Screenshots 📱